 Playing at the Millennium Park Pump Track |

-The red trail on maps is 12.2km long but my version starts from the West Canmore Playground and goes as far as the big wide open meadow where you'll find old coal mine cars and an abundance of space to run around in.
-I am guessing that it's about 2km one way but you can turn around whenever you want or extend your ride all the way to the Three Sisters Mountain Village.
+Start from the West Canmore Playground and bike as far as the big wide open meadow where you'll find an old coal mine car, a gated mine entrance and an abundance of space to run around in.
+I am guessing that it's about 2 km one way to the meadow but you can turn around whenever you want or extend your ride all the way to the Three Sisters Mountain Village.

 Playing in an old coal car |

-Town of Canmore website.
-All of the trails above can be combined in one big 13-15km ride and with plenty of playground stops, it would take half a day to ride around Canmore and visit the pump track.
+All of the trails above can be combined in one big 13-15 km ride, and with plenty of playground stops it would take half a day to ride around Canmore and visit the pump track.

 Still have energy for more biking??